arifislam007/Docker-App-Demo/java/readme.md

 # Dockerized Java Application with Persistent Storage

-This repository contains a simple Java application, packaged using Docker, with a setup for persistent storage using Docker Compose.
+This repository contains a simple Java application packaged with Docker, featuring persistent storage.

 ## Table of Contents